 - Testing whether sensitive data are adequately protected when they are sent between the client and the server (e.g. SSL/TLS configuration vulnerabilities).

 - Testing the authentication layer (e.g. authentication bypass and brute-forcing).

-- Testing whether authorisation controls are applied consistently and correctly (e.g. identifier-based authorisation and enumeration).
+- Testing whether authorisation controls are applied consistently and correctly (e.g. identifier-based authorisation

 - Testing for various session-related vulnerabilities (e.g. cross-site request forgery, session hijacking, CORS).

 - Testing for some defence-in-depth and configuration vulnerabilities (e.g. cookie flags, brute-force protection and session management).